 - 35,500 sq ft of work space audited across two buildings

 St. James Place (SJP) required a consolidation of their two existing sites into one single space in a new property.
 Aberley where initially contracted to conduct a Space Utilisation Survey (SUS) and Workplace Analytics, to inform a design brief for a new building.
 Aberley wrote an employer’s requirement document for the Design and Build contractor based on our findings.

-SJP wished to change the way the office space was used form a very formal atmosphere, with very traditional values and culture to one that was more of an inclusive centralised space for client entertaining and meetings.
+SJP wished to change the way the office space was used from a very formal atmosphere, with very traditional values and culture to one that was more of an inclusive centralised space for client entertaining and meetings.

 - There were some considerable negotiations required with the various stakeholders, as they are entitled to their own dedicated work spaces, support staff and IT systems and therefore had a wide variety of ideas on how the new space should work for them.
 This meant the office layout was highly cellular.

 - St. James Place operates an Academy for its Financial Planners, they were keen to ensure that there was a Chinese Wall between the Academy and the other partners.
 The Academy also had their own requirements for specialist training areas.

 - Managing and gathering information from the end user and stakeholder was vital to the success of the project.
 In order to understand how they used their space we had to establish trust with each stakeholder and talk to them in depth about how they like work.
 We gained some very interesting insights into the way their business works and how they use every part of their space in a very specific and purposeful way.
 Thus allowing us to write a more informed Employers Requirement document.

 Space Utilisation Survey: A SUS was conducted across SJP’s London estate which allowed Aberley to collect data on their current occupancy and utilisation.
 The data from this survey helped to inform the Employer’s Requirement document for SJP’s new workspace.